MiteshJain8/learnix/README.md

 ## Features

-**Dyscalculia:** Learn and practice math concepts with interactive puzzles and games.
+<kbd>Dyscalculia:</kbd> Learn and practice math concepts with interactive puzzles and games.

 **ADHD:** Engage in short, focused activities designed to maintain attention.